-To some authors it sounds scary, to some mysterious, to others, it’s boring.
-However we think about it, what’s ever more clear is that Artificial Intelligence (AI) has real implications for authors.
-Can indie authors harness the power of AI to make better books and reach more readers or is it the death of our most fundamental right in law: author copyright?
-That is the question Orna Ross and the Alliance of Independent Authors’ Ask ALLi team aim to answer in the final part of our “Is Copyright Broken?” series: Artificial Intelligence and Author Copyright.
+To some authors it sounds scary, to some mysterious, to others, it's boring.
+However we think about it, what's ever more clear is that Artificial Intelligence (AI) has real implications for authors.
+Can indie authors harness the power of AI to make better books and reach more readers?
+Or does AI herald the death of our most fundamental right in law: author copyright?
+That is the question Orna Ross and the Alliance of Independent Authors aim to answer in the final part of our “Is Copyright Broken?” series: Artificial Intelligence and Author Copyright.

-We’ve all seen too many movies about AI that give a completely erroneous impression so first off let’s forget about robots that think like us, have limbs, or talk in funny voices.
-Practical uses of AI for indie authors are far more mundane and it’s far more accurate to think of AI as being like an app on your phone: a kind of software that can analyze data and perform an action.
+We've all seen too many movies about AI that give a completely erroneous impression so first off let's eliminate any ideas we may have of an AI being a physical entity that has limbs, talks in a funny, robotic voice and is less emotional than us.
+Think of AI, instead, as being like an app on your phone: a kind of software that can analyze data and perform an action.

-Traditionally, the ownership of copyright in computer-generated works was not in question because the program was merely a tool that supported the creative process, like a word processing app, or even a pen and paper.
-Pen manufacturers do not own the copyright to words written using their pens.
-Microsoft does not own every essay or book produced in Microsoft Word.
-The copyright lies with the author who used the program to create.
+Traditional computer programs are tools that support the creative process.
+A word processing app is not so different to pen and paper, and just as pen manufacturers don't own the copyright to words written using their pens, Microsoft does not own every essay or book produced in Microsoft Word.
+The copyright lies with the author who used the program to do the creative, generative work.

 Take poetry, often considered the ultimate in skill for a wordsmith.
 Poetry is now being produced by AI poet bots all the time.
 The Spotify app used an AI to turn song titles into Valentine's Day poetry with results that satisfied lots of lovers.
 At BotPoet.com @scarschwartz and @benjaminlaird run what they call a “Turing Test for poetry” where as a reader, you have to guess whether the poem you're reading has been written by a human or by a computer and choose “Bot or Not?”
 (The AskALLi team got the average score of is 5 out of 10 right).